 There are a few books on audiobook if that better suits her style of learning:

 I also recommend watching some of the RIE® videos with your nanny and discussing them together.

 3. One-on-One Training

-There are some professionals, such as myself, that will help train your nanny in basic principles of respectful care as part of home visits and consultations.
+There are some RIE® professionals that will help train your nanny in basic principles of respectful care as part of home visits and consultations.
 This training is individualized to your family's needs in terms of time spent and the topics discussed.
 If you are local to the SF Bay Area, you can try contacting one of the many members of the Bay Area Infant Toddler Network who do consulting.

-Once your nanny has taken RIE® Nurturing Nanny, you may want to invest in a more in-depth level of training, the a RIE® Foundations Course.
+Once your nanny has taken RIE® Nurturing Nanny, you may want to invest in a more in-depth level of training, the a RIE® Foundations Course. .
 These courses are offered regularly in 2 week sessions in Los Angeles and periodically throughout the country and the world.
 The Foundations course provides a complete overview of Magda Gerber's Educaring Approach and is an excellent way to train a top-notch caregiver.

 It is customary for you to pay your nanny's hourly wage during any training and to pay for any books or courses.
 These expenses can seem daunting for a person you are just getting to know, but they are worth it for the peace of mind that comes from knowing your nanny is on board with your style of raising your child.